French phonology: Vowels

 Standard French contrasts up to 13 oral vowels and up to 4 nasal vowels.
 The schwa (in the center of the diagram next to this paragraph) is not necessarily a distinctive sound.
 Even though it often merges with one of the mid front rounded vowels, its patterning suggests that it is a separate phoneme (see the subsection Schwa below).

-The table below primarily lists vowels in contemporary Parisian French, with vowels only present in other dialects in parentheses.
+The table below primarily lists vowels in contemporary Parisian French, with vowels present only in other dialects in parentheses.

 While some dialects feature a long /ɛː/ distinct from /ɛ/ and a distinction between an open front /a/ and an open back /ɑ/, Parisian French features only /ɛ/ and just one open vowel /a/ realised as central [ä].
 Some dialects also feature a rounded /œ̃/, which has merged with /ɛ̃/ in Paris.

-In French French, while /ə/ is phonologically distinct, its phonetic quality tends to coincide with either /ø/ or /œ/.
+In Metropolitan French, while /ə/ is phonologically distinct, its phonetic quality tends to coincide with either /ø/ or /œ/.